aurorascharff/redwoodsdk-demo/STEPS.md

 ## Hydrated Document, script, initClient.
 UserRoutes, protect profile, interupptor, interactive login with 'use client'

 - Let's jump forward, to the current state of React.
 - What if we DO want hydration after all for some routes to add interactivity?
-Let's jump ahead, to the current state of React.
+For the login route.
+Go to route.
 - Copy paste regular Document.
 Move Home there.
 Enabling client side hydration with adding the script tag, client,tsx.
 Containing initClient to init hydration of our rsc payload.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Logout with a 302 redirect response.
 Built in web standards.
 - Login page is a client component, using useActionState and server functions.
 Get a nice interactive spinner and execute our mock login using a session durable object.
 - We can simply use React 19 as its best suited.
 UseActionState and server functions that access request response.
 It just works.
 - Showcase profile.
-Actually using the context from our app context to access the user.
+Actually using the context from our app context added in middleware to access the user.
 - Now, let's say I want to protect my routes.
 This is where interruptors come in!
 Let's return arrays here instead with an authenticated and a redirect interruptor!
 Just reusable functions, executed in sequence for each matched request.
 - Showcase redirect on sign-in route if logged in.
 - Log out.
 Showcase protected profile route if logged out.